Month: May 2026

 A strong marketplace is built around four connected layers.

-Buyer Experience Layer
+Does Your Buyer Experience Layer Reduce Decision Anxiety?

+This includes search, filters, product pages, reviews, checkout, order tracking, support, returns, and notifications.
 For marketplaces, buyer UX should reduce decision anxiety.
 Buyers need to quickly understand:

 - Is this seller verified?